 The appellate court disagreed and reversed the order.
 It described the three-pronged test used to determine whether to add individuals as judgment debtors: the proposed judgment debtors must have “had control of the underlying litigation” and “virtual represent[ation] in that proceeding;” the business entity must be an alter ego of its owners; and treating the business entity as the sole judgment debtor must result in “an inequitable result” for the judgment creditor.
 Greenspan v.
 LADT LLC, 191 Cal.App.4th 486, 509-11 (Cal.
 App.
 2nd 2010).
 If a judgment creditor can prove the first two prongs of the test, the court held, it would be inequitable as a matter of law to prevent collection against the additional judgment debtors.

 If you or your business has a dispute over a contract or other business matter, or you need to collect a judgment or other debt, you need the assistance of a skilled business and commercial lawyer.
-James G. Schwartz has represented businesses in the Bay Area since 1976.
-To schedule a free and confidential consultation to see how we can assist you, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented businesses in the Bay Area since 1976.
+To schedule an initial confidential consultation to see how we can assist you, please contact us today online or at (925) 463-1073.